usnistgov/TrueBq/README.md

 ### Source:
 Source is selected by the user; can be radionuclide or particle of a given energy.
-Source is either centered or uniform in the absorber.
-Other options can be implemented in the code.
+Source distribution within absorber can be set in the macro.

 ### Physics:
 BiasedRDPhysics with Radioactivation

 ### Event processing:
-Decay Energy Spectrum of total energy deposited in the absorber and chip are tallied in separate histograms.
+Decay Energy Spectrum of total energy deposited in the absorber is tallied in a histogram.
+Other histograms can be activate.
 Energy resoultion added as Gaussian noise.
 Rough resolution is based on Hoover (2015) results from LANL & NIST, scaled for mass and temperature

 ### Output:
-Decay Energy Spectrum of total energy deposited in the absorber is saved in an ascii (csv) file.
-Can be changed to root in histomanager header file.
+Decay Energy Spectrum of total energy deposited in the absorber is saved in default .csv file and custom .out file.
-For ascii file, header gives number of bins and energy range.
-The column 1 is energy, column 2 counts, then other moments (anyone see where this is documenented?)

 ## Contact Information
 Ryan Fitzgerald